Gibby Gilbert

-Gilbert had dozens of top 10 finishes on the PGA Tour and three victories.
-His first win came at the 1970 Houston Champions International, his second win was at the 1976 Danny Thomas Memphis Classic and his third win was at the 1977 Walt Disney World National Team Championship.
+In the early 1970s, Gilbert returned to the PGA Tour.
+He had dozens of top-10 finishes on the PGA Tour and three victories.
+His first win came at the 1970 Houston Champions International, his second win was at the 1976 Danny Thomas Memphis Classic, and his third win was at the 1977 Walt Disney World National Team Championship.

 Gilbert's best finish at a major was a T-2 at the 1980 Masters, when he and Jack Newton finished four strokes behind the champion, Seve Ballesteros.

-Gilbert has been active on the Champions Tour, winning six times.
+Gilbert was active on the Champions Tour, winning six times.

 Gilbert has had a lifelong interest in helping young people develop their golf skills.
 Since 1973, he has made annual appearances for the Tennessee PGA's Junior Golf Academy at Fall Creek Falls.

+Personal life

+Gilbert lives in Chattanooga, Tennessee.
+He is married to Judy.
 Gilbert's son, Gibby III, is a professional golfer.